microsoft/r-server-campaign-optimization/Powershell_Instructions.md

 1. Log onto the computer that contains the SQL Server you wish to use.

-1. Install the following if it is not already present:
+1. Install [Git](https://gitforwindows.org/) if it is not already present.
+During the install, check the box to add LFS support.

-    *  [Git](https://gitforwindows.org/)  Accept most default prompts, but Check the box for LFS.

 1. Download  <a href="https://raw.githubusercontent.com/Microsoft/r-server-campaign-optimization/master/Resources/ActionScripts/SetupVM.ps1" download>SetupVM.ps1</a> to your computer.